 Following your approval for a new account, the following step is to ensure that you maintain solid credit practices.
 With that in mind, use the advice below to begin rebuilding your credit after bankruptcy.

 Make Your Payments on Time.
 Making on-time payments is the most efficient way to increase your credit score.
 Payment history is the most heavily weighted component of your credit score Additionally, aside from completing your payments on time, you should be sure to pay as much as possible over the minimum amount.

 Keep Your Balances Low.
 Maintaining a low balance is also a good idea.
 Credit usage is how much credit you’re using compared to how much credit you have available.
 Credit usage accounts for a portion of your FICO score.

 Get in Touch With Us Today

-The Law Office of Clark Daniel Drey, based in Broomfield, Colorado, can assist you in selecting the best decision for resolving your financial troubles and then restoring your credit and attaining financial well-being.
+Schedule a free consultation with The Law Office of Clark Daniel Dray and we’ll assist you in selecting the best option for resolving your financial troubles so that you can begin rebuilding your credit ASAP.